a5ob7r/tmux-cz/README.md

 ## Supporting tmux-battery
 This theme supports [tmux-battery](https://github.com/tmux-plugins/tmux-battery).
-Please list this theme plugin above tmux/battery, if you want to use it.
+Please list this theme plugin above tmux-battery, if you want to use it.
 ```tmux
 ...
 set -g @plugin 'a5ob7r/tmux-cz'